Chatting with a friend yesterday, the conversation turned to “Conscious Leadership”.

 - Chapter 7 provides tools for ‘consciously’ leading people and organisations over time.

-Taken separately, these tools enable us to address each part of the situations we face in a more ‘conscious’ way.
+Separately, these tools enable us to address each part of the situations we face in a more ‘conscious’ way.